 Construction of School Buildings

-The need for new school buildings was so great that the Foundation decided to involve the community in construction of the buildings, with the contribution of free land/labour so that the costs could be kept to the minimum, and a sense of ownership could be created.
+The need for new school buildings was so great that the Foundation decided to involve the community in construction of the buildings, with the contribution of free land / labor so that the costs could be kept to the minimum, and a sense of ownership could be created .
 The Foundation also developed three standard types of school, namely elementary school (Maktub), primary school category A and category B. The arrangement is very simple and practi cal.
 The community applies for construction of a school building and provides free land at an appropriate location, and a team comprising the Construction of Schools and number of Students and Teachers Elementary

-Schools local villagers takes the responsibility of construction of the school building and also undertakes to arrange unskilled labour.
+Schools local villagers takes the responsibility of construction of the school building and also undertakes to arrange unskilled labor.
 The selection of the project for funding is finalized by the Foundation in consultation with the education department that keeps in view the population and location of the school.
-The project is then sent to the donors for funding.
+The project is then sent to the wind for funding.

 These schools have provided education on the doorsteps of the population in the remote corners of Baltistan.
 It is only a beginning and a small contribution in addressing a hug problem, but by involving the community and supplementing the efforts of other NGO`s and the education department, the plan has showed very positive results in spreading the light of knowledge in the area.
 In addition, it has given a chance to the people to break the cycle of illiteracy and poverty and it also provides an opportunity for the brightest amongst them to go on to higher education.